-If you have a mix of local amenities in your neighbourhood, they help attract people of all ages and create opportunities for casual and chance interactions with other community members, as well as provide places and spaces for them to gather, meet friends and family, and take part in social activities.
+A mix of amenities in your neighbourhood helps promote social life by attracting people of all ages and creating opportunities for casual and chance interactions with other community members, as well as providing places and spaces for them to gather, meet friends and family, and take part in social activities.
 The social benefits can be especially important for older adults because those who live in less walkable areas with fewer amenities are more prone to stay at home, increasing the risk of social isolation.

-A mix of nearby amenities also helps people feel happier in and about their communities.
-Walkable neighbourhoods that have a variety of amenities nearby increases neighbourhood satisfaction, sense of belonging, well-being, life satisfaction, and promotes better mental health by facilitating social interaction.
+Walkable neighbourhoods that have a variety of amenities nearby also increases neighbourhood satisfaction, sense of belonging, well-being, life satisfaction, and promotes better mental health by facilitating social interaction.

-Shifting to neighbourhoods that have amenities which make daily or weekly community needs, such as running errands and meeting friends and family, within walking or cycling distance, gets more cars off the road and reduces emissions.
-A shift to more compact communities – where everything you need is a short walk or cycle away – can improve air quality in cities.
+Shifting to neighbourhoods that enable daily or weekly community needs, such as running errands and meeting friends and family, to be completed within walking or cycling distance, gets more cars off the road and reduces emissions, and can improve air quality in cities.

 All of these shifts – increased physical activity, richer social connections and cleaner air – mean a reduced chronic disease burden, including from cardiovascular disease, diabetes, and respiratory disease.

 Who is affected?